tendermint/tendermint/docs/architecture/adr-063-privval-grpc.md

 #### Security

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is widely adopted with the use of gRPC.
 There are various forms of TLS (one-way & two-way).
 One way is the client identifying who the server is, while two way is both parties identifying the other.
 For Tendermint's use case having both parties identifying each other provides adds an extra layer of security.
 This requires users to generate both client and server certificates for a TLS connection.

+An insecure option will be provided for users who do not wish to secure the connection.

 #### Upgrade Path